Requirements

 Early November

 Register for courses.
 Look for future course offerings to see if they fit your initial plan of study.
 Make adjustments with advice from your faculty committee and approval from your primary advisor.
 Any major changes to your course of study must be approved by the Interdisciplinary Undergraduate Studies Committee.
+If you are planning on graduating in December, be sure to register for the thesis course (CIS 95 or 195A) and begin to work on your thesis.

 Spring semester